JcaPetri/Apolo-Articles-MySql/README.md

 			Tips:
 				The ScopeIDn + BusinessUnitIDn + TableIDn combination can be the Kafka/rabbitMq topic.

-		SysBaseElementLanguages_Tbl
+		ArtDataElementLanguages_Tbl
 			Contains the meaning of the diccionary in another languages than the default.
-			In this table you have to comply with the same rules as the SysBaseElements_Tbl.
+			In this table you have to comply with the same rules as the ArtBaseElements_Tbl.
-			Important Clarification: the values IdNum, ScopeIDn, CompanyIDn = are always equal to the ApplTDataElement table.
+			Important Clarification: the values IdNum, ScopeIDn, CompanyIDn = are always equal to the ArtDataElements_Tbl.
 									 These columns are put in this table only to ensure integrity and that there are no duplicates.
 		    The key for each record:
 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.
 			The unique Key is the union of:
 			  	-- This three values are defined by the user.
-			  	BaseElementLanguageIDn	--> the IdNum of the element that has another languages meaning.
-It is created in the SysBaseElements_Tbl.
+			  	DataElementLanguageIDn	--> the IdNum of the element that has another languages meaning.
+It is created in the ArtDataElements_Tbl.
 			  	NameID     		-> is the readable code by the user.
 			  	LanguageIDn 	-> the LanguagesIDn must be diferent from the default language.
-			  	-- This two values are set by the system automaticaly, and are the same as the SysBaseElement_Tbl.
+			  	-- This two values are set by the system automaticaly, and are the same as the ArtDataElements_Tbl.
 For do that use the IdNum.
 			  	ScopeIDn     	-> the Name must be unique for the application Scope, usually a Table.
 			  	BusinessUnitIDn	-> the Name must be unique for the BusinessUnit.
 			Common Field/Columns for all tables